sulis-hpc/sulis-hpc.github.io/gettingstarted/software/compiling.markdown

 A very common pitfall when working with HPC systems is to mismatch modules used at this stage (i.e. compile time) and modules loaded in batch scripts which use the resulting software (i.e. run time).
 Do please take notes of your build environment, and be aware that automated build systems such as GNU Make will not automatically rebuild software from scratch if you unload one set of compilers/libraries and load another.
 Consider starting a new build in a seperate directory or using `make clean` (if the software has a makefile) if switching to a different toolchain.

+{: .note }
+A whole generation of HPC users developed their skills when Intel processors dominated the HPC market.
+They have hence been conditioned to expect that the best performance is gained from compiling software using the [Intel compiler suite](https://www.intel.com/content/www/us/en/developer/tools/oneapi/toolkits.html#gs.dfgmph).
+This is usually *untrue* on clusters like Sulis which use AMD processors.
+There are exceptions to this rule (see the [application notes](../../appnotes)) and hence some versions of the Intel compiler suite *are* installed but are not recommended as the default choice.

 ## Serial code

 It may be necessary to compile single-threaded/serial applications for subsequent use in an ensemble computing workflow.